posb00/depthFirstSearch/readme.txt

 ## Depth First Search Algorithm using PHP

-this Algorithm is O(n) is using and is using a Stack
+this Algorithm is O(n) time complexity and is using and is using a Stack